 Reducing Crashes - Saving Lives

 The goal of the traffic division is to generate voluntary compliance of the state's traffic laws.
 We strive to accomplish this goal by educating the public, by identifying and addressing street engineering issues, and by enforcing the traffic laws of this state.
-The traffic division, when fully staffed, is made up of three motorcycle officers, four Community Service Officers, one Training Officer and is supervised by a Lieutenant.
+The traffic division, when fully staffed, is made up of three motorcycle officers, four Community Service Officers, one Training Officer, one School Resource Officer, and is supervised by a Lieutenant.

-The motorcycle officer and training officer positions are staffed by officers who are selected for a period of 6 years.
+The motorcycle officer, training, and school resource officer positions are staffed by officers who are selected for a period of 6 years.
 The Community Service Officers (CSOs) are sworn officers with limited commission who primarily handle code enforcement, prisoner transport, parking enforcement, traffic control, special projects, special events and many other tasks as needed.